danilobellini/pyscanprev/examples/comparison.rst

 Prepend scan with start value (explicit)
 ----------------------------------------

-Let's do something a little bit different, segregating the start value from the beginning.
+Let's do something a little bit different, with a custom starting value for the iterable.

 .. code-block:: python